rq-Chen/rq-Chen.github.io/Homepage.md

 -   Designed an EEG experiment to explore the neural mechanism underlying the manipulation of contents in auditory working memory and collected data from 16 subjects ([Codes](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Auditory%20Working%20Memory/Experiment))
 -   Pre-processed the data with *EEGLAB* and analyzed the results with *Fieldtrip*
--   Learned the rationale of cluster-level permutation test and applied it to ERP analysis, result being consistent with [(Albouy et al., Neuron, 2017)](https://www.cell.com/neuron/pdf/S0896-6273(17)30198-8.pdf); helped fix a [bug](https://github.com/fieldtrip/fieldtrip/commit/22cbd13cd314efd831314cb5cb08dbf5011b2316) in *Fieldtrip* during the process
+-   Learned the rationale of cluster-level permutation test and applied it to ERP & time-frequency analysis ([Codes](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Auditory%20Working%20Memory/Analysis)), result being consistent with [(Albouy et al., Neuron, 2017)](https://www.cell.com/neuron/pdf/S0896-6273(17)30198-8.pdf); helped fix a [bug](https://github.com/fieldtrip/fieldtrip/commit/22cbd13cd314efd831314cb5cb08dbf5011b2316) in *Fieldtrip* during the process
--   Working on the time-frequency analysis currently ([Codes](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Auditory%20Working%20Memory/Analysis))
+-   Now exploring the neural representation of feature and sequential position in Recurrent Neural Network (RNN) by simulations
 -   Wrote an intensive review about the temporal organization in working memory and another for the computational models and functions of neural oscillation in working memory ([Link](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Reading))

 **[Working Memory Decoding Analysis](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/EEG_Visual_Decoding) | 2019.3**